recalledz/project-start/docs/disciples.md

 Gaining three points in a single stat is therefore possible but uncommon.

+## Stamina

+Exploration consumes stamina.
+Each full excursion costs 1 stamina and disciples cannot be assigned new work until they recover.
+Stamina slowly regenerates over time based on their **Endurance** attribute.

 ## Task Proficiency

 Disciples gain skill experience (XP) for the task they are performing.
 XP follows an exponential curve where the XP required for each level is `50 × 1.2^level`: